minhhoangbui/minhhoangbui.github.io/_posts/2018-6-1-sagemaker-tut.md

     It is more flexible than the first option since we could interfere with the algorithm.
 However, we have to depend deeply on the framework.
 For example, our code needs TensorFlow 1.10 to run perfectly, but SageMaker supports no further than 1.9 version, so there is nothing we could do in this situation.

-3. Write our own algorithm, dockerize it(and its prerequisites) into an image and store this image in ECS.
+3. Write our own algorithm, dockerize it (and its prerequisites) into an image and store this image in ECS.
 In SageMaker, we pull the image from ECS repositories and run it as perfectly as we expected.
 How to dockerize the algorithm and run the image smoothly will be the main goal of this post.

 # III.
 Dockerizing our own algorithm properly

 ## 1. Overview of Docker

 Docker provides a way for us to package our code and deploy it anywhere.
-In principle, it creates a box called *image* and install all the prequisite packages for the code to run, not to mention the code itself, in that image.
+In principle, it creates a box called *image* and install all the prerequisite packages for the code to run, not to mention the code itself, in that image.
 Once you have the image, you could run the *container* based on the image.
 Container is just a process which do the job based on the instruction of the code in the image.
 Self-contained environment in the container guarantees that the container run smoothly just as in the development machine.

 Docker uses a simple file named *Dockerfile* to specify how an image is created.
 Docker can be store locally as well as in remote repositories like ECS.